 An April 2005 survey conducted by Internet Retailer indicated that in the United States, 71 percent of ecommerce websites sell outside the country, with 36 percent reporting that more than 10 percent of their sales come from abroad.
 Canada and the U.K. are the top foreign markets for America-based web stores.
 In the same survey, the stores that do not process international orders pointed to the difficulty and cost of shipping as the main reason for doing so.
 The second biggest concern was fraud.

 Let’s look at these and other challenges associated with selling abroad.

 Assume that you are selling products that need to be shipped.
 If not, feel free to skip to the next section.
-Shipping is a multifaceted issue:
+Shipping is a multifaceted issue.

-Studies have shown that there is a higher likelihood of fraud in international orders.
+Studies have shown a higher likelihood of fraud in international orders.
 Especially if you are selling digital goods, fraud should definitely be a concern.
 How can you protect yourself?
 Let me describe what we do at Early Impact.
 Since we sell software that can be downloaded electronically, we see all kinds of fraud on our Internet store.
 Here is what we do:

-- Orders are never processed in real time.
-Credit cards are authorized via a leading payment gateway when the order is placed, but our system is setup to keep the order “pending” until it has been manually verified.
+- Orders are never processed in real-time.
+Credit cards are authorized via a leading payment gateway when the order is placed, but our system is set up to keep the order “pending” until it has been manually verified.
 Software licenses and download links are sent only when the order has been processed.

-- If an order exceeds a certain amount, or if there is any reason to believe that it might be fraudulent, we telephone the customer.
+- If an order exceeds a certain amount, or there is any reason to believe it might be fraudulent, we telephone the customer.
 This has saved us in many cases.
 For example, we do this whenever the customer uses a free email address or the domain name is not a valid website.

-Ready For International Customers
+Ready for International Customers